Skip to main content

 • Aluminum

-This can include certain laxatives and antacids as well as multivitamins or supplements that help relieve cold and flu symptoms.
+This can include certain laxatives and antacids as well as multivitamins.
+Supplements that help relieve cold and flu symptoms also often contain these ingredients.

 If you’ve already taken one of these products, wait 4 to 5 hours before taking your Xofluza dose.
 Otherwise, avoid them until the day after you take it.